 Having an empty desk

 It seems as though office dress code has declined tremendously over the years.
 In workplaces where you once saw business suits, you now see jeans and t-shirts.
 Most places today are moving towards a more "business casual" dress code, which is both good and bad.
 Good because no one really likes wearing a pantsuit and necktie, but bad because how you dress can now lead to someone thinking you're unprofessional.
-If you're ever in doubt, it's wisest to play it safe and dress up rather than down.
-This infographic is your ultimate guide to dressing for work
+If you're ever in doubt, just make you avoid the 16 things you should never wear to work.

 Leaving work early often